Industry

 Twelve seasons of consistent, high-quality execution have made Innopreneurs the kind of programme that investors travel to Nagpur for — and that founders from across India apply to be part of.

-The measurable outputs of this work are significant: thousands of startups evaluated, hundreds of meaningful investor introductions made, and a cohort of alumni who have gone on to raise funding, build teams, and scale their companies.
-But the less measurable output — a culture of entrepreneurship taking root in Vidarbha — may be the more important legacy.
+The hard outputs of this work matter.
+Thousands of startups reviewed.
+Hundreds of real investor intros made.
+A cohort of alumni who have gone on to raise funds, build teams, and grow their companies.
+But the softer output may matter more.
+A startup culture is taking root in Vidarbha.
+That may be the bigger legacy.

 What Lemon Ideas has built